hashicorp/terraform-website/content/source/docs/enterprise/admin/upgrades.html.md

 This section explains how to upgrade Terraform Enterprise to a new version.
 [Learn more about availability during upgrades here](../system-overview/reliability-availability.html#availability-during-upgrades).
+## Before Upgrade

+Depending on the operation mode of your Terraform Enterprise, the matrix in the [Operation Modes](../system-overview/reliability-availability.html#operation-modes) section describes the responsibility of the backup and restore task on the storage layer.

 ## Online